 A few years ago the last “Five and Dime” in San Diego closed its doors (it’s now a Payless Shoe store).
 I loved five and dimes when I was a kid.
-(I doubt that there a re any left in New York either.)
-They had all sorts of things, sort of a “general s store where you could get a coffee pot, a ball of string, greeting cards, some scissors, everything but a computer.
+(I doubt that there are any left in New York either.)
+They had all sorts of things, sort of a “general store” where you could get a coffee pot, a ball of string, greeting cards, some scissors, everything but a computer.
 I loved the 5 & 10.
 The one in San Diego was run by a couple of elderly ladies who seemed as anachronistic as the business itself.
 Going in there was like passing through a time portal; I felt like I was carrying my baseball glove, wearing PF Keds sneakers, chewing double bubble gum and looking for a way to squander a quarter I had earned redeeming pop bottles.

 Outside Emporio PRC is a little strip of urban space alongside the road under the flyover that has been given some benches and tables and where the local old guys play cards or checkers and smoke.
 The smoking is a superfluous activity for respiratory destruction given the levels of hydrocarbons jammed into the air by the vehicles on the two levels of roadway and contained by the surrounding buildings.
 I could only sit and watch them for a few minutes before my eyes start watering and I begin gasping.
 That’s when I retreated into the Emporio for relief and a bit of time travel.